Britannia Beach: Copper mine (1888-1974)

+Britannia Beach landslide disaster

 On March 21, 1915 an avalanche destroyed the Jane Camp.
 Sixty men, women and children were killed and it was a terrible blow to the tiny community.
 Construction began immediately on a new, safer town at the 2200 ft level above the Britannia Beach site.
 This portion of the community became known as the "Town site" or "Mount Sheer".

 In March 1921 during a brief period when the mine was shut down, mill No. 2 burnt to the ground.

 On October 28, 1921 after a full day of torrential rain, a massive flood destroyed much of that portion of the community and mine operations that existed on the lower beach area.
 50 of 110 homes were destroyed and thirty-seven men, women and children lost their lives.
 The flood was caused because the mining company had dammed up a portion of the Creek during the construction of a railway, and when this dam gave way the town below was flooded.
 Carleton Perkins Browning directed the reconstruction of this portion of the community and the new No. 3 mill, which stands today.

 Being an isolated, close knit community which could only be accessed by boat, life in both of Britannia's towns was never dull.
 The Britannia Mining and Smelting Company tried to minimize turnover by providing amenities and implementing family-friendly policies.
 Facilities included libraries, club rooms, billiard rooms, swimming pools, tennis courts and even bowling.
 A thriving social calendar saw sporting events, theatrical productions, dances, movies and parties held throughout the year.